Skye Gyngell

 Skye continued to cook at Petersham for just under ten years, eventually winning a Michelin star – something which she famously branded a ‘curse’ as it made the restaurant far too busy for the small team to cope with and altered diners’ expectations.
 She left Petersham Nurseries to seek investment for a new restaurant, which came in the form of the Chan family.
 After two years of searching for a space and months of planning permission requests and refurbishment, the old inland tax revenue offices at Somerset House were transformed into Spring – a stunning restaurant where Skye is finally able to cook the food she loves in surroundings that match the beautiful dishes.

-While the incredible team Skye has put together (including her very talented head chef Rose Ashby) and the beautiful interiors have helped Spring become one of London’s top restaurants, the ingredients she sources play an incredibly important role, too.
-Without the luxury of a vegetable garden next to the kitchen she began collaborating with Fern Verrow, a sixteen-acre biodynamic farm in Herefordshire which now supplies the vast majority of her fruits, vegetables and flowers.
-‘I’d known about Jane Scotter and Fern Verrow for years – she used to sell produce at Borough Market and Maltby Street,’ says Skye.
+While an incredible team and a beautiful dining room have helped Spring become one of London’s top restaurants, the ingredients Skye championed play an incredibly important role, too.
+Without the luxury of a vegetable garden next to the kitchen she began collaborating with Fern Verrow, a sixteen-acre biodynamic farm in Herefordshire which now supplies the vast majority of Spring's fruits, vegetables and flowers.
+‘I’d known about Jane Scotter and Fern Verrow for years – she used to sell produce at Borough Market and Maltby Street,’ said Skye.
 ‘I wrote to her and asked if she’d be interested in working together, not expecting much of a reply, but she wanted to give it a go.
 It took us about a year to work everything out, but it’s turned into the most amazing relationship – she’s a real friend and I have immense respect for her.’

 Good chefs, good surroundings and good ingredients – it’s the perfect formula for a restaurant people want to go back to again and again.
 And while dozens of other places are focusing on seasonal, simple cookery, few know how to do it as well (or have access to the same quality of ingredients) as Skye.

-Skye is also the culinary director at Heckfield Place, an ambitious country house hotel and restaurant in Hampshire with 460 acres of space for growing crops and rearing animals for the menu.
+Skye was also the culinary director at the luxury hotel Heckfield Place, an ambitious country house hotel and restaurant in Hampshire with 460 acres of space for growing crops and rearing animals for the menu.

-Skye is the author of four cookbooks called How I Cook, Spring, A Year In My Kitchen and My Favourite Ingredients.
+Skye is the author of four cookbooks called How I Cook, Spring, A Year In My Kitchen and My Favourite Ingredients; How I Cook and A Year In My Kitchen were both award winning.

-Skye credits her time in Paris and chefs Margot Henderson and Peter Gordon as her greatest influences.
+Skye credited her time in Paris, alongside chefs Margot Henderson and Peter Gordon, as her greatest culinary influences.